-- Times for dances vary.
+- 1. Times for dances vary.
 See advertisements for time.
 The doors close one hour after the start time. - 2.
-Only students in grades 7-12 may attend dances. - 3.
-If a student leaves the dance, he/she will not be allowed to return. - 4.
+Only students in grades 7-12 may attend dances. - If a student leaves the dance, he/she will not be allowed to return. - 4.
 Guests from other schools will be admitted if they are in grades 7-12 and have received prior approval.
 There will be a sign up sheet posted in the Main Office.
 You must provide the name and school your guest attends.
 Guests MUST be registered no later than 3 p.m. on the Wednesday prior to the dance. - 5.
 Chaperones may ask you to leave for any violation of the Student Code of Conduct.
-If you are asked to leave, you may be denied entrance to future dances. - In order to attend a dance, you must be in attendance and not tardy during the day on which the dance is held.
-If the dance is on a Saturday, you must be in school the day before. - 7.
-Breathalyzers are randomly given at the discretion of the chaperones.
+If you are asked to leave, you may be denied entrance to future dances.